ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/simd-on-rust/_review.md

             - Sometimes
         correct_answer: 3
         explanation: >
-            `std::simd` can be quite powerful and generate optimal code, but there are specific instructions on all architectures that do not exactly map well to a portable API.
+            `std::simd` can be quite powerful and generate optimal code but there are specific instructions on all architectures that do not map well to a portable API.
 To take advantage of these instructions, you have to use `std::arch` if they have corresponding intrinsics enabled.

 # ================================================================================